 The drug epidemic sweeping Santa Clarita will only get worse if we don't take decisive steps to counter the devastating impact heroin has on our community.
 While recent moves to equip our men and women in law enforcement with Narcan (a lifesaving overdose drug) are commendable, we must be proactive rather than reactive.
-This means expanding access to rehabilitation services and clinics, and having hard conversations about what does and doesn't work.
+We need to expand access to rehabilitation services and have hard conversations about provider education, diversion control, harm reduction, and ED policies.

 As the third largest city in Los Angeles county, Santa Clarita can and should become a leader in the field of clean, renewable energy.
 By enrolling in the Los Angeles Community Choice Energy aggregate, we can bring renewable energy to Santa Clarita at an unprecedented scale.
 The best part?
 Joining the LACCE Joint Powers Agreement includes energy rate savings for the city, for business owners, and for residents.

 As the statewide field director for the California Clean Money Campaign and California Clean Money Action Fund, Logan helped pass the California DISCLOSE Act.
 The DISCLOSE Act is the strongest campaign finance disclosure law in the nation, and Logan will take clean money values to city hall.
 It's time to move Santa Clarita to districted elections and expand the size of the city council to allow for fair, diverse representation.
 By becoming a charter city, Santa Clarita can implement comprehensive campaign finance reform measures including limits on lobbyist contributions, bans on lobbyist appointments to city commissions, and strict disclosure rules regarding campaign spending.
 Dark money and backroom deals have no place at City Hall.

 Santa Clarita has a sizable population of senior citizens, who often live on a fixed income.
 We need to ensure the basic right of our seniors to safe, affordable housing.